sapped/ring_radius_census/README.md

 - I coded this on a Macbook Air, I needed to [install FTP on mac OS](https://apple.stackexchange.com/questions/320781/missing-ftp-command-line-tool-on-macos) using `brew install inetutils`
 - Ran into some frustration with CLI FTP early on, so I switched and used FileZilla instead
 - Looks like the Census provides a [Web Interface](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2021.html#list-tab-790442341), though I didn't test that out
-- You can translate the FTP instructions in this [seminal tutorial by Will Cadell](https://sparkgeo.com/blog/building-a-us-census-tracts-postgis-database/) to get FTP working with FileZilla, or with your CLI FTP client should you choose that route
+- You can translate the FTP instructions in this [tutorial by Will Cadell](https://sparkgeo.com/blog/building-a-us-census-tracts-postgis-database/) to get FTP working with FileZilla, or with your CLI FTP client should you choose that route
 - That tutorial relied on the Tract-level data.
-However, I'm focusing on block group data (most granular)
+However, I'm focusing on both tract-level data (tiger2021_tract) and block group data (most granular, tiger2021_tabblock20)
-- So the folder I want to locate from the Census Bureau's ftp.census.gov is located in [geo/tiger/TIGER2021/TABBLOCK20](https://www2.census.gov/geo/tiger/TIGER2021/TABBLOCK20/).
-I know this because I looked at the [definitions file](https://www2.census.gov/geo/tiger/TIGER2021/2021_TL_Shapefiles_File_Name_Definitions.pdf) from the [TIGER2021 directory](https://www2.census.gov/geo/tiger/TIGER2021/)
+- So the folder I want to locate from the Census Bureau's ftp.census.gov is located in their FTP directory [geo/tiger/TIGER2021/TABBLOCK20](https://www2.census.gov/geo/tiger/TIGER2021/TABBLOCK20/).
+I know this because I looked at the [definitions file](https://www2.census.gov/geo/tiger/TIGER2021/2021_TL_Shapefiles_File_Name_Definitions.pdf) from the [TIGER2021 Directory](https://www2.census.gov/geo/tiger/TIGER2021/)
-- I will match the census bureau's folder hierarchy in my source code, so this will all go in shapefiles/TIGER2021/TABBLOCK20.
+- I will match the Census Bureau's folder hierarchy in my source code, so this will all go in shapefiles/TIGER2021/TABBLOCK20.
 Go ahead and move into this directory.
 Once it's all downloaded via FTP (could take a bit, since the files are pretty large), unzip everything

 ```sh
   unzip \*.zip
 ```

 - The above command is for Mac OS, where you need to escape the *.
-On Linux, I believe you just remove the '\' from teh above command
+On Linux, I believe you just remove the '\' from the above command
 - Feel free to delete all the ZIP files once they're all unzipped.
 On Mac OS, I did this in the directory with

 ```sh